kord-network/docs/CONTRIBUTING.md

 # Contribution Guide
 ___
-The META protocol specifies how to connect data objects, data services, and datastores to create a persistent append-only shared data network.
-The protocol rewards actors in the network that serve, connect and process information, creating a shared global namespace for structured commercial metadata.

 Firstly, thanks for wanting to help with the development of the META protocol.
 All contributions, code or documents, should come from a forked version of the respective repository.
 Then the proposed changes must be submitted via a pull request to the master branch.
 All pull requests must be reviewed by the maintainers of the repository in question.
 Once a pull request has been reviewed & approved; you should merge and rebase, and then delete the branch.
 GitHub [keywords](https://help.github.com/articles/closing-issues-using-keywords/) should be used when closing pull requests and issues.